HEERF I (CARES Act)

-GC received $2,041,014 in funding from the CARES Act to assist students who were affected financially due to hardship related to Coronavirus.
+GC received $2,041,014 in funding from Federal Higher Education Emergency Relief Funding (HEERF I), also known as the CARES Act, to assist students who were affected financially due to hardship related to Coronavirus.
 All funding has been disbursed to GC Students to assist them with any expenses related to Coronavirus based on guidance from the U.S. Department of Education and the University System of Georgia.

 In keeping with the CARES Act distribution regulations, the following outlines the GC Financial Aid Office Emergency Financial Aid Grant funds distribution.